There are two different science routes on offer at Sharnbrook tailored to suit each learner.

 - Atomic structure

-Six terminal exam papers: two biology, two chemistry and two physics, each 1 hour 45 minutes long and equally weighted.
-The questions will be a mixture of multiple choice, structured, closed short answer and open response questions.
-During the course, students will conduct 28 required practicals that are assessed via questions on the terminal exam papers.
+Six terminal exam papers: two biology, two chemistry and two physics, each 1 hour 15 minutes long and equally weighted.
+There will be a mixture of multiple choice, structured, closed short answer and open response questions.
+During the course, students will conduct 21 ‘required practicals’ that are assessed via questions on the terminal exam paper.

 Students will need to revise thoroughly for our regular internal exams as well as the external GCSE examinations.
 Students will need to demonstrate safe and well-organised approaches in practical lessons, using apparatus skilfully.
 Good attendance is of the utmost importance, as there are no opportunities for the ‘required practicals’ to be repeated.
 It cannot, therefore, be stressed enough how important good attendance is throughout the course and family holidays in school time should certainly be avoided.